Jen Hawley – electric & acoustic guitar & ukulele

 As a teacher and performer Max understands that newcomers want to have fun while playing and making that music part of their lives as soon as they can without getting too bogged down in theory.
 He’s developed a learning method that makes this happen in a few easy sessions and has also developed a quick, simple way to learn how to Improvise / Jam.
 Any age group fits in with his teaching method.
 From mature folks to young players starting out.
 Contact Max on 0418 587 687 – 7 days a week.
 Or Email Jazz@Ozonline.com.

 Evan Sillence – electric and acoustic guitar, bass, drums & ukulele

-Lessons in Footscray and Altona.
+Lessons in Footscray (thursdays) and Seddon.

 Evan Sillence has been playing guitar in bands in his various home towns in QLD and NSW since he was 13.
 Moving to Melbourne to study Jazz Guitar at NMIT, Fairfield where he achieved an Advanced Diploma of Music Performance, he learnt under some guitar greats such as Jack Pantazis and Glenn Cannon.

 Moving around a lot meant he became accustomed to playing a large variety styles.
 So whether you want to learn Jazz, Pop, Soul, Metal, Psychedelic Rock, Folk or Blues, Evan will be able to push you towards your goals in performance and expand your theoretical knowledge of music, no matter what your age or level of ability.